In this article:

 If you have kids in 1st grade (elementary school), you might heard them said they’re doing math number bonds in school.
 Or sometimes they started learning it in Kindergarten 2.
 They might told you about the three circles of number bond, or the long rectangle block thing, or the word “whole” and “part“.
 So what is number bond, in simple words?

 Number bond is a representation on how numbers can join together to make a bigger number, or how a number can be broken down into smaller numbers.

-Sometimes, number bond can also be drawn as a long rectangle block, splitted into two, which each shorter block will be the “part”, and the whole block will be called, well, “whole”.
+Sometimes, number bond can also be drawn as a long rectangle block, split into two, which each shorter block will be the “PART”, and the whole block will be called, well, “WHOLE”.